-This produce-packed recipe crams 1/3 cup of vegetables into each muffin.
-And the shredded beets don’t only tint the batter a fun shade of pink, but they also provide folate to help the body produce new cells.
-Don’t be afraid that they’ll taste like dirt; with a touch of sugar, a bit of orange zest, and a dusting of cinnamon, there’s still plenty of flavor to satisfy your sweet tooth.
+Don't be fooled by the chocolate; this produce-packed recipe crams tons of vegetables into each muffin.
+And the shredded beets don't only tint the batter a fun shade of purple, but they also provide folate to help the body produce new cells.
+The recipe is super simple, with just brown sugar, agave nectar, flaxseed, and whole wheat pastry flour to make up the base.
+Add the rest of the small ingredient list, bake, and you're good to go.

-If you’re not on the black beans in baked goods train yet, these muffins will make you jump on board.
+If you're not on the black beans in baked goods train yet, these muffins will make you jump on board.
 Packed with protein and fiber, black beans also add moisture and make things tastes all kinds of fudgy.
-These vegan treats (superfood chia replaces eggs) are filled with both cocoa powder and semisweet chips for smart snacking at its chocolatey best.
+These gluten-free and flourless treats are filled with both cocoa powder and semisweet chips for smart snacking at its chocolatey best.

-For anyone who's craved pancakes during the week but had no time to whip up batter, bake a batch of these on Sunday, and you’re good to go any time the urge strikes.
-With whole-wheat flour anchoring the recipe, low-fat buttermilk lending that requisite tangy flavor (plus, the cultured dairy is easier on sensitive digestive systems!), and just one tablespoon of butter for 12 servings, they’ve got all the taste of the traditional, but made in muffin tins instead of on a griddle.
-Studded with chocolate chips, they’re not just healthy, but also extra cute.
+For anyone who's craved chocolate but doesn't want to overdo it, bake a batch of these on Sunday, and you're good to go any time the urge strikes.
+With whole-wheat flour anchoring the recipe, Greek yogurt, eggs, and just a bit of honey, they've got all the taste of the traditional, but made in muffin tins instead of on a griddle.
+Studded with chocolate chips, they're not just healthy, but also extra cute.

 Black forest cake has taught us that combining chocolate with cherries is a good idea.
 So a muffin that does so, and comes in at 110 calories per serving at that, is without a doubt an excellent idea.
 What’s more, the calories aren’t empty—whole-wheat flour along with the fruit lend a good dose of fiber, and applesauce stands in for more than half the sugar.
 Black forest cake, we love you, but you ain’t got nothing on these muffins.